 The first thing to look for when looking to see if your cream cheese has turned bad is if the appearance of your cream cheese has changed.
 This can be in texture or visuals.
 If your cream cheese is starting to look crumbly or slimy, this is a sign that your cream cheese has expired.
 If your cream cheese has changed slightly in color or is starting to grow mold, discard the cream cheese immediately.

-Here are more posts on the blog to read:
+Here are more articles on Cooks Dream to read: